Valks-Games/GameMaker_Vassillissa/README.md

 This is the best creations I've ever made in gamemaker.
 Very WIP.
 Discontinued project.
 Though I'm very proud of of what I did.

+- Easter egg: There are a bunch of prespawned enemies at the bottom right of the map.
+Fight them if you dare.

 ![x](http://imgs.fyi/img/6uvl.png)
 ![x](http://imgs.fyi/img/6uvo.png)
 ![x](http://imgs.fyi/img/6uvq.png)